Mönchsberg

-The Mönchsberg, at 508 m above sea level, is one of five mountains in the city of Salzburg in Austria.
+The Mönchsberg (/de-AT/), at 508 m above sea level, is one of five mountains in the city of Salzburg in Austria.
 It flanks the western side of Salzburg's historic city centre, and forms part of the city's UNESCO World Heritage Site.

 It is named after the Benedictine monks of St Peter's Abbey at the northern foot of the mountain.

 Geology

 The Mönchsberg shapes Salzburg's historic townscape with its long drawn back consisting of conglomerate (Nagelfluh).
 The massif is a solidified river crushed stone, deposed as a delta into the interglacial see (Mindel-Riss Interglacial), which was not cleared away thereafter by the glaciers protected from the hard limestone of the adjacent Festungsberg and so remained.

 Water ingressing into numerous bursts and cleavages can lead to falling stones and demolition of whole rock sections: in the early morning of 16 July 1669 tons of rock fell off the mountain onto the Gstättengasse street below, killing about 230 citizens in their sleep and destroying two churches, a seminary and 13 houses.
 Since then the office of a Bergputzer (mountain inspector) has existed, filled by mountaineers who since 1778 annually dispose of loose rocks on a regular basis, and examine the condition of the mountain surface.
 Thus new disasters are prevented.